prpole/dissertation/chapter2/main.md

-after drawing a sharp contrast between the man's lack of instinctual understanding of the cold and the dog's awareness that "it was the time to lie snug in a hole in the snow", London momentarily enters the dog's consciousness to demonstrate an intentional withholding of what it knows: "there was no keen intimacy between the dog and the man.
+after drawing a sharp contrast between the man's lack of instinctual understanding of the cold and the dog's awareness that "it was the time to lie snug in a hole in the snow", London momentarily enters the dog's consciousness to reveal its intentional withholding of what it knows: "there was no keen intimacy between the dog and the man.
 The one was the toil-slave of the other, and the only caresses it had ever received were the caresses of the whip-lash and of harsh and menacing throat-sounds that threatened the whip-lash.
-So the dog made no effort to communicate its apprehension to the man."[...
-265] Cruel treatment and exploitation are poor substitutes for social relationships, so no transfer of information occurs.
-But the idea that instinct is communicable is, in considering the species, remarkable---because we presume that instinctual knowledge is either a shared *human* instinct (and does not need to be communicated) or is inaccessible because it belongs to another species and is, *ipso facto*, unable to communicated.
-London not only imagines a social life that goes beyond the species, but suggests that such a social life is an absolute necessity in certain environments.
+So the dog made no effort to communicate its apprehension to the man."[@london_build_2001 265] Cruel treatment and exploitation are poor substitutes for social relationships, so no transfer of information occurs.
+But the idea that instinct is communicable is, in considering the species, remarkable---because one might presume that instinctual knowledge is either a shared *human* instinct (and does not need to be communicated) or is inaccessible because it belongs to another species and is, *ipso facto*, unable to communicated.
+London not only imagines a social life that goes beyond the species, but suggests that such a social life is an absolute necessity for mutual survival in certain environments.

-The combination of the necessity of instinctual knowledge, the human's lack of it, and the inter-species sociality as a replacement for it has a startling implication in considering the fitness of humanity for survival.
+The combination of the necessity of instinctual knowledge, the human's lack of it, and the inter-species sociality as a replacement for it has a startling implication in considering the fitness of humanity for survival, and indeed, the very nature of the human.
 On its own, the human is incomplete, just as "the man" as an individual is incomplete on his own in the Yukon.
 He needs either the living sociality of advice and companions, discourse with the dead in the form of a speaking archive of instinctual knowledge, or the inter-species relationships that are enabled by domestication (or symbiosis in the case of other species).

 To briefly summarize before moving on, then, London draws the species line according to the availability of different types of knowledge, but he is not absolutist in the way that Burroughs is or others are who claim that reason or socialization uniquely define the human.
-Rather, London posits that the characters of human and non-human species alike are defined by unique combinations of these types of knowledge (to say nothing of the sensory) and the ways in which they are determinative or not of action.
+Rather, London posits that the characters of human and non-human species alike are defined by unique combinations of these types of knowledge and the ways in which they are determinative, or not determinative, of action.

 ---

-Narratively rendering a comparative definition of species, however, is not the same as narrating an *experience* of species as such as an identity.
+Rendering a comparative definition of species through narrative, however, is not the same as narrating an *experience* of species as such as an identity.
+This is an experience that is denied to the subjectivity of the character and induced in the audience, through a narrative distancing similar to the one London maintains with the double-subjectivity of *Before Adam*.
 "The man" never comes to an epiphanic understanding of himself as a member of the species, but juxtaposition with the dog becomes the narrative mechanism by which experiences that define the human species are identified as such.